zelunwu/eof/README.md

 ## Functions

-o_eof : Emperical Orthogonal Functions (Principle Component Analysis)
+eof : Emperical Orthogonal Functions (Principle Component Analysis)

-o_teof: Trend EOF.
+meof: Multivariable EOF.

+More EOF functions like Trend-EOF will be added in the future.